1. Regulatory framework

 Yes.

-Licensed companies must submit documents to the National Revenue Agency evidencing minimum investments made, the amount of which depends on the type of licence received, within six months after receiving the licence.
+Licensed companies must submit documents to the National Revenue Agency evidencing the minimum investments made, the amount of which depends on the type of licence received, within six months after receiving the licence.

 3. Licensing